 Powerlink’s community investment activities are aimed at supporting initiatives and projects that focus on creating sustainable communities and assist within economic development, enhance community and social capacity, build resilience and create positive legacies.

-More than $115,000 in community investment funding has been committed so far by the Genex Kidston Connection Project across the Charters Towers, Etheridge and Hinchinbrook local government areas including:
+Since the Genex Kidston Connection Project began construction, more than $470,000 in community investment funding has been committed.
+This funding has supported 49 community investment initiatives across the Charters Towers, Etheridge and Hinchinbrook local government areas including:

-For more information about Powerlink’s community investment activities, please contact [email protected] or visit www.powerlink.com.au/community-investment.
+For more information about Powerlink’s community investment activities, please contact [email protected] or visit our community investment page.

 In October 2022, Powerlink was awarded Federal environmental approvals for the Genex Kidston Connection Project – Matters of National Environmental Significance under the Commonwealth’s Environment Protection and Biodiversity Conservation (EPBC) Act 1999.